malithwox/Line-fitting-algorithm-using-Hough-Transform./README.md

-# Line fitting algorithm using Hough Transform.Hough_Transform and detect the longest line in a given image
+# Line fitting algorithm using Hough Transform and detect the longest line in a given image

 Implement line fitting algorithm using Hough Transform.
 Use your implementation to detect the longest line in a given image